1. Jimmy Hoffa

 In July 1587, roughly 115 English men, women and children landed on Roanoke Island, located off the coast of North Carolina in what is now Dare County.
 Less than a month after their arrival, the settlers welcomed the arrival of Virginia Dare, the first English baby born in the Americas.
 As tensions mounted between the colonists and local tribes, the fledgling town’s governor, John White, who was also Virginia’s grandfather, set sail for England to seek out help and supplies.
 When he returned three years later, the settlement was completely deserted and all of its inhabitants had vanished.
-The only clue they had left behind was a single word carved into a wooden post: “Croatan,” the name of a local—and friendly¬—Native American tribe.
+The only clue they had left behind was a single word carved into a wooden post: “Croatoan,” the name of a local—and friendly¬—Native American tribe.

-This cryptic message has led some scholars to believe that the Croatans killed or kidnapped the colonists.
-Others have suggested that the settlers assimilated and intermarried with the Croatans or other Native Americans and moved farther inland.
+This cryptic message has led some scholars to believe that the Croatoan killed or kidnapped the colonists.
+Others have suggested that the settlers assimilated and intermarried with the Croatoan or other Native Americans and moved farther inland.
 Another theory holds that Spanish troops wiped out the settlement, as they had done to the French colony of Fort Caroline earlier in the century.
 Until more concrete evidence emerges, historians will be left to speculate on the fate of Virginia Dare and the other members of America’s “Lost Colony.”

 5. D.B.
 Cooper